-Linearization strategies - Figure 2 shows results for the CYBERSHAKE, LIGO, and GENOME workflows for two checkpointing strategies, CKPTW and CKPTC, and for all three linearization strategies.
-CKPTW and CKPTC are the best checkpointing strategies in our results (see the discussion of the results in Figure 3 hereafter).
-Figure 2 does not show results for the MONTAGE workflow.
+Linearization strategies - Figure 5 shows results for the CYBERSHAKE, LIGO, and GENOME workflows for two checkpointing strategies, CKPTW and CKPTC, and for all three linearization strategies.
+CKPTW and CKPTC are the best checkpointing strategies in our results (see the discussion of the results in Figure 6 hereafter).
+Figure 5 does not show results for the MONTAGE workflow.
 For this workload, the choice of the linearization strategy has almost no impact on the results (at most a 1% relative difference).
 Overall, the DF linearization is almost always the best.
-This makes sense as this strategy stipulates that if some work can be done that depends on the most recently completed work then it should be done.
+This makes sense as this strategy stipulates that if some work that depends on the most recently completed work can be done, then it should be done.
 Otherwise, by following a different branch of the workflow, one risks losing that recent work and having to do it again (or recover it).
-The only case where DF is not the best linearization approach is for the MONTAGE graph and the CKPTPER heuristic (see Figure 3a).
+The only case where DF is not the best linearization approach is for the MONTAGE DAG and the CKPTPER heuristic (see Figure 6a).
 We have no explanation but since CKPTPER is the worst checkpointing strategy for that workflow, this result is not particularly relevant.
-It is interesting to see in Figure 2b that, for the LIGO workflow, RF performs better than BF.
-This is because RF sometimes corresponds to a DF-like strategy.
+Finally, it is interesting to see in Figure 5b that, for the LIGO workflow, RF performs better than BF.
+This is because RF sometimes can be close to a DF strategy.